shagun6/critiquebrainz/README.md

 ### Building documentation

-In case you want to build documentation yourself follow the following steps *(make sure that you use Python 3)*:
+Follow the following steps if you want to build the documentation yourself *(make sure that you use Python 3)*:

     $ cd ./docs